-The Company's vessel owning companies are parties to management agreements with the Manager which is controlled by members of the Pittas family, whereby the Manager provides technical and commercial vessel management for a fixed daily fee of Euro 685 for each of 2017, 2018 and 2019, under the Company's Master Management Agreement ("MMA").
-An additional fixed management fee (see below) is paid to the Manager for the provision of other management services.
-Vessel management fees paid to the Manager amounted to \$2,632,637, \$3,536,094 and \$3,671,335 in 2017, 2018 and 2019, respectively, and are recorded in "Related party management fees" in the consolidated statements of operations.
+The Company's vessel owning companies are parties to management agreements with the Manager (see Note 1) which is controlled by members of the Pittas family, whereby the Manager provides technical and commercial vessel management for a fixed daily fee of Euro 685 per vessel for each of 2018, 2019 and 2020, under the Company's Master Management Agreement.
+An additional fixed management fee (see below) is paid to the Manager for the provision of management executive services.

-The Company's MMA with Eurobulk provides for an annual adjustment of the daily management fee due to inflation to take effect January 1 of each year.
+The Company's Master Management Agreement ("MMA") with Eurobulk provides for an annual adjustment of the daily vessel management fee due to inflation to take effect January 1 of each year.
 The vessel management fee for laid-up vessels is half of the daily fee for the period they are laid-up.
 The MMA, as periodically amended and restated, will automatically be extended after the initial five-year period for an additional five-year period unless terminated on or before the 90th day preceding the initial termination date.
 Pursuant to the MMA, each ship owning company has signed - and each future ship owning company when a vessel is acquired will sign - with the Manager, a management agreement with the rate and term of these agreements set in the MMA effective at such time.

-The MMA was amended and restated as of January 1, 2012 to provide for a 5% discount of the daily fixed vessel management fee for the period during which the number of the Euroseas-owned vessels (including vessels in which Euroseas is a part owner) managed by the Manager is greater than 20 ("volume discount").
-The daily fixed vessel management fee was adjusted to Euro 720 per day per vessel in operation and Euro 360 per day per vessel in lay-up before the 5% discount.
-The Company was entitled to the 5% discount for each of these years.
-The fee remained unchanged for the subsequent years starting January 1, 2014, 2015, 2016, 2017.
-The MMA was renewed as of January 1, 2014 for a new five year term until January 1, 2019.
+The MMA was amended and restated as of January 1, 2012 to reflect a 5% discount of the daily vessel management fee for the period during which the number of the Euroseas-owned vessels (including vessels in which Euroseas is a part owner) managed by the Manager is greater than 20 ("volume discount").
+The daily vessel management fee was set at Euro 685 per day per vessel in operation and 342.5 Euros per day per vessel in lay-up after the 5% discount.

-The MMA was further renewed on January 1, 2018 for an additional five year term until January 1, 2023 with the 5% volume discount permanently incorporated in the daily management fee and the daily fixed vessel management fee amounting to Euro 685 per day per vessel in operation and Euro 342.5 for day per vessel in lay-up.
-The daily fixed vessel management fee remained unchanged for the year 2019 and will be adjusted annually for inflation in the Eurozone.
-The fee remains unchanged for 2020.
+The MMA was further renewed on January 1, 2018 for an additional five year term until January 1, 2023 with the 5% volume discount permanently incorporated in the daily management fee.
+The daily management fee remained unchanged at Euro 685 for the years ended December 31, 2018, 2019 and 2020 and will be adjusted annually for inflation in the Eurozone.
+The fee remains unchanged for 2021.